voorloopnul/pypeline/README.md

 ## Installation

-The package in available at pip, to install it in your environment just do:
+The package is available at pip, to install it in your environment just type:

  > pip install pipeframe